Website Manager

 When will we be contacted by our coach?

 For 5U-14U programs, the region hosts a "Meet the Coach Day" in early August for the players and parents to come and meet their coach and receive important information about the season.
-If you have not heard from a coach by Aug 20 you may email your child's Division Program Coordinator.
-All Division Program Coordinators are listed on the region's website in the Board of Directors tab.
-Please do not email the registrar with these questions.
+If you have not heard from a coach by Aug 21 you may email your child's division Program Manager.

 What if I can't make the Meet the Coach Day?

-Your coach will contact you in mid August to discuss the season with you and give you information.
+Your coach will contact you in mid-August to discuss the season with you and give you information.
 If you have not heard from a coach by Aug 20 you may email your child's Division Program Coordinator.
-All Division Program Coordinators are listed on the region's website in the Board of Directors tab.
-Please do not email the registrar with these questions.

 What is Zero Tolerance and the Team Volunteer Point Policy?